Skip to main content

 uv remove sherpa-onnx onnxruntime

-1. Install the CUDA version of sherpa-onnx and onnxruntime-gpu dependencies:
+1. Install CUDA version of sherpa-onnx and onnxruntime-gpu dependencies:

-1. Modify the configuration file: In conf.yaml, find the sherpa_onnx_asr section and set provider to cuda
+1. Modify configuration file: In conf.yaml, find the sherpa_onnx_asr section and set provider to cuda

 Using Other sherpa-onnx Models